 if it chooses to terminate or let lapse its Grantee status;

-if the oversight described in the previous sections determines that the conditions of grant are no longer applicable
+if the oversight described in the previous sections determines that the conditions of grant are no longer applicable;

 a failure to pay renewal fees.

 Divergence of a Grantee or its services pertaining to that Grant from that described in the current Application package may not necessarily be a negative event, e.g. the ownership of the Grantee may change such that a conflict of interest comes into existence, or a non-trivial enhance or revision to the service terms or processes.
 On the other hand, dereliction on the part of the Grantee, failure to honor the terms of the TMLA, or loss of a prior qualification to which the Grant was subject would be less positively-viewed developments, demanding the ARB’s intervention.